Disney ResortsTipsUpdates

 More Dining

-At Disney’s moderate Resort, you find a combination of both quick service and sit-down meals.
+At Disney’s Moderate Resort, you find a combination of both quick service and sit-down meals.
 The food court is offered if you are looking for something quick, but there are also sit-down dining options if you prefer to be waited on.
-Each of the moderate resorts offers unique and well themed sit-down meals.
+Each of the moderate resorts offers unique and well-themed sit-down meals.

 _Caribbean Beach Resort Standard Room